nmushegian/minicash-wikidocs/pages/philosophy.md

 	- UTXO systems scale much better than most people realize
 	- Embeddable thin clients enable a new kind of cross-chain interop
 	- The endgame relationship between a [[full node]], [[pool node]], and [[thin node]] is probably different from what most people expect
-	- There is a long tail of "web 2.5" business activity, putting logic that cannot be entirely on-chain into sigchains run by [[threshlets]]
+	- There is a long tail of "web 2.5" business activity, taking logic that cannot be entirely on-chain and implementing it with sigchains run by [[threshlets]]
 	-
 	-
+	-
 - Minicash takes inspiration from unix philosophy.
 Typically this is understood to mean
 	- Each tool should do one thing, and do it well
 - Minicash embraces this idea, and also embraces some other ideas from unix land
-	- Use of plain text
+	- Plain text formats
-	- Use of stdio
+	- Principled use of stdio
 	- Stable command line API
+	-
 	-